 Unions protest over delay to pay rises at Sheffield Hallam University

-The dispute comes amid continued financial troubles for the university
+The dispute comes amid continued financial difficulties at the university

-Trade union members held a demonstration outside the Owen Building today in protest of delays to planned staff pay increases at Sheffield Hallam University.
+Trade union members held a demonstration outside the Owen Building today in protest of the delay to staff pay rises at Sheffield Hallam University.

-Last month, Sheffield Hallam University announced last month that this year’s minimum staff pay award of 2.5 per cent would be delayed until July 2025 and payments would not be backdated.
+It follows Sheffield Hallam’s announcement last month that this year’s minimum staff pay award of 2.5 per cent would be delayed until July 2025 and not be backdated.

 Joe Wheatley, regional organiser for the GMB Union, told The Sheffield Tab that he viewed the decision as “wage theft”.